 Integrating Research and Service To Shape a Better World

 - Biomedical engineering students and their professor, Dr. Ha Van Vo, invented a low-cost prosthetic leg that has been patented and deployed in Vietnam and Haiti.
-More than 4,000 amputees have been fitted and are now walking.
+More than 7,000 amputees have been fitted and are walking.
 Now endorsed by the government of Vietnam, the Mercer program is being expanded throughout the country, where thousands still lose limbs to leftover land mines from the Vietnam War.

 - Goldwater Scholar and chemistry major Kaydren Orcutt, working with her faculty mentor Dr. Kathryn Kloepper, is using analytical chemistry to investigate better ways to clean up oil spills.
 Specifically, her research focuses on biosurfactants, which are naturally produced, soap-like molecules that enable water and oils to mix.

 - Dr. Laura Lackey's environmental engineering students performed research that led to systems that improve drinking water in sub-Saharan Africa.
 Making multiple trips to Kenya, Lackey and her students brought water closer to villages by using local resources to build and